decred/dcrdocs/docs/wallets/decrediton/using-decrediton.md

 ## Settings

-The settings tab allows you to customise the units DCR amounts are displayed in and also allows you to switch Decrediton onto the testnet blockchain.
+The settings tab allows you to customize the units DCR amounts are displayed in and also allows you to switch Decrediton onto the testnet blockchain.

 The settings tab is also where you come to change your private passphrase.